 This is third article in a series by RCA Member David Horne.
-His first article discussed Milankovich Orbital Cycles and Earth’s Ice Ages.
+His first article discussed Milankovitch Orbital Cycles and Earth’s Ice Ages.
 The second discussed Ice Age erratics and Earth's Orbital Cycles.
 This installment will complete the discussion of Earth’s orbital cycles.
-We can then turn to the Milankovich Theory, its origins and predictions.
+We can then turn to the Milankovitch Theory, its origins and predictions.

 There are three basic cycles involved in Earth’s orbit around the sun: eccentricity, orbital precession, and orbital inclination.